Arcane-Net/Jutsu/README.md

 ## Key Features

-- Pick an element to play as, choose how you want to play.
+- Pick an style to play as, choose how you want to play.
     - Subelements are also made available.
 For example: Bloodbending and Icebending for Waterbenders, Metal and Lavabending for Earth, and so on.
 - Battle others with your Bending
     - Chain abilities together to perform unique Combo abilities.